stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 [(0, "hello"), (1, "world")]
 ```

-So, we solved the problem of tagging each element with its
+Thus, we solved the problem of tagging each element with its
 index once and for all for all traversable container types.

 ### The State Monad